Subs Heroes Italian documentary about underground translators

 However, local anti-piracy groups and the country's film industry are angry because the film paints them volunteer translators like digital heroes.Sub Heroes

-Just his blockbusters appear online, small armies of people from all over the world take action, translating dialogues, into all the languages of the world.
+As soon as Hollywood blockbusters appear online, small armies of people from all over the world take action, translating the dialogues into all the languages of the world.

 For many years, fansubbing communities have provided incredible service to online movie and TV viewers around the world.
 So following in the footsteps of films like TPB: AFK and Kim Dotcom: Caught in the Web, a new film premieres in Italy to describe a fairly large community.